BamaComputationalBiology/Applied-Bioinformatics/CFG-NCBI-Submission.md

 Another thing to note- when your file fails the NCBI checks it will generate an email that tells you to get your errors out of the 'Validation.txt' file on the submission website, fix these things and resubmit.
 This is also not true!
 I tried to do this a number of times and every time I emailed the NCBI people I felt like we were talking about different errors and different files.
 Because we were!
 They were referencing the "ERROR" level messages I discussed above and I was trying to fix the errors in the 'Validation.txt' file which were actually not causing my file to fail.

 18. This fieldguide is not a step-by-step protocol and assumes you are are already high-functioning with compute-bioinfo-stuff.
-I tell my students that people liken molecular biology to baking a cake but bioinformatics is more like performing a dance.
+People liken molecular biology to baking a cake but bioinformatics is more like performing a dance.
 You need to put in the time to develop the skills to even get to the point where you can start to emulate the dance.
 I don't know any other way to do it, if anyone does please let me know.